The Boxador dog or Boxer Lab mix is playing, energetic, loyal, and loving.

-For that reason it is still possible that a cross bred dogs could inherit genetic health problems.
-So its important to be informed about health condition in the parent breeds and especially about common ailments affecting both Boxers and Labs.
+For that reason it is still possible that a cross bred dog could inherit genetic health problems.
+So it’s important to be informed about health conditions in the parent breeds and especially about common ailments affecting both Boxers and Labs.

 A 2017 study found that Boxers are one of the most likely breeds to get cancer.
 According to Petplan, mast cell tumors are the 5th most common illness in Boxers.

 This breed is unfortunately also associated with heart disease.
 Aortic Stenosis is the most common major problem in the breed.